kiba/Writings/atg/chp10_research_and_development.md

 One of the first alien objects that the SGC captured was from Apophis's Jaffa.
 Since then, the SGC captured as many of the Goa'uld weapon systems as they could get on hand.
 It was very easy to do so since the Jaffa frequently died in dove at a tactically superior and better led enemy.

 A staff weapon was a terrible design in more way than one, more of a tool used to terrorize slaves than to fight actual ground battles.
-The trigger assembly was easy to press, given thelack of a guard, making unintended fire easy to do..
+The trigger assembly was easy to press, given the lack of a guard, making unintended fire easy to do..
 There's no way you can held the staff weapon against your shoulder plate, unless you have long enough arm, which affect the staff's accuracy by letting the recoil shook the weapon.

 Nonetheless, it was studied and taken apart by researchers to see how it work, as it was an example of actual energy weapon.
 Tok'ra technical experts occasionally gave lecture on how the device works.